 STOP 2 - Thingvellir Church

-The church in Thingvellir is opened during the day from May to September.
+The church in Thingvellir is open during the day from May to September.

 STOP 3 - Main Viewpoint near Hakid